-A PPO (Preferred Provider Organization) utilizes a network of providers and pays a higher benefit when the network providers are used.
-Referrals are not required, and Medicare Advantage PPO plans tend to cost more than Medicare Advantage HMO plans because they pay a percentage of the benefit even out of network.
+A PPO (Preferred Provider Organization) utilizes a network of providers and pays a higher benefit when using network providers.
+Referrals aren’t required, and Medicare Advantage PPO plans tend to cost more than Medicare Advantage HMO plans.

 Are Medicare Advantage HMOs Different than Original Medicare?

-A Medicare Advantage HMO is a different option from Original Medicare.
+A Medicare Advantage HMO is a different option from the Original Medicare.

-Original Medicare can be used at any doctor or hospital that accepts Medicare.
+Original Medicare is used by any doctor or hospital that accepts Medicare.
 After your deductible, Original Medicare pays at 80% coinsurance for Part B services, leaving the Medicare beneficiary with an out-of-pocket responsibility of 20%.

 With a Medicare Advantage HMO plan, most services have only a small co-pay or coinsurance assigned to the beneficiary.